johnnywang1994/axios-mock-shim/README.md

 Define the mock reply data.

-> If your set `useMock` to `false`, then no need to call this method.
+> If set `useMock` to `false`, then no need to call this method.

-> Even you call this method with `useMock` set by `false`, it will still skip the mock feature automatically.
+> Even call this method with `useMock` set by `false`, it will still skip the mock feature automatically.

   1. replyHandler: handler send to mock-adapter's `reply` method **required**